 Most importantly, my goal is to allow you to work on recovering from your injuries with the knowledge that I am taking care of everything else.
 I will gather all the needed documents.
 I will obtain statements from witnesses.
 I will negotiate with the insurance company.
 Your job is just to work on getting better.

 Car Accident Law Firm In Asheville, NC

-A lot of people want to know the value of their car accident claim and whether or not their bills can be paid by the at fault insurance company.
+A lot of people want to know the value of their car accident claim and whether or not their bills can be paid by the at-fault insurance company.
 Some people even find a “personal injury settlement calculator” online and punch in the amount of their bills to try and determine the value of their case.
-When you hire a personal injury lawyer for your car accident case you will have a lawyer who understands that there is no single formula to calculate the value of your case.
+When you hire a personal injury lawyer for your auto accident case you will have a lawyer who understands that there is no single formula to calculate the value of your case.
 Instead, there are a number of variables in a car accident case to determine the value.
 Every case is different, and it is difficult to estimate the value of your case without reviewing everything.
 Here some of the most important factors in determining the value of your injury case:

 1) The extent of your injuries.
-When you’ve been in a crash and you’ve suffered only minor bumps and bruises, the value of you case is low.
+When you’ve been in a wreck and you’ve suffered only minor bumps and bruises, the value of your case is low.
 This makes sense, as juries do not put as much value on a sprained ankle as they do on someone with a fractured neck.
 Generally, the more serious your injury, the more value a jury or insurance company will place on your case.